 It’s normal to want to hang out with your friends and have a good time.
-You might be faced with new opportunities and decisions when partying, so we’ve put together some handy tips to help you have fun and stay safer.
+And you might be faced with new opportunities and decisions when partying, so we’ve put together some handy tips to help you have fun and stay safer.

 Know and set your own limits